donsheehy/datastructures/README.md

 It is meant to be worked through from beginning to end.
 Many topics dear to my heart were left out to make it possible to work through the whole book in a single semester course.

-# The full book in pdf and html formats can be found <a href="https://donsheehy.github.io/datastructures/">here</a>.
+# The full book as a pdf can be found <a href="https://donsheehy.github.io/datastructures/">here</a>.